 One of the most effective ways of using the DPO indicator is to use the zero line.
 This is the line that appears in the middle.

-The idea is that if the DPO line is moving from below the line and rising, it is an indication to buy.
+The idea is that if the Detrended Price line is moving from below the line and rising, it is an indication to buy.
 You should hold the trade so long as the DPO line is above the zero line.

 Similarly, if the DPO line moves lower and remains below zero, it is usually said to be a sell signal.
 A good example of this is shown on the Google chart shown below.

 Using the Detrended Price Oscillator with Moving Averages

 Another option of using this oscillator is to use it together with moving averages.
 The goal of this approach is to combine a trend indicator and one that is removing the trend.
 The approach we prefer is where the DPO is combined with a double exponential moving average.

 We prefer using the EMA because it tends to be more accurate than the SMA.
 This is because it usually places an emphasis on the last closing price.